pyTooling/pyTooling/doc/DataStructures/Tree.rst

 Ancestors
 =========

-The method :py:meth:`~pyTooling.Tree.Node.GetAncestors` returns a generator to traverse bottom-up from current node to the root node.
+The method :meth:`~pyTooling.Tree.Node.GetAncestors` returns a generator to traverse bottom-up from current node to the root node.
 If the top-down direction is needed, see :ref:`STRUCT/Tree/Path` for more details.

 +-----------------------------------------------------+---------------------------------------------------------------------------------------------------------------------+